GavrilenkoA/Python_BI_2022/pandas_graph/README.md

 # READ.ME

-Work with pandas and graph
+Working with pandas and visualizations packages - matplotlib and seaborn. pandas_visual.ipynb  - have code for solving tasks pandas_visual.py - the same, the pythob script requirements.txt - all required packages